Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 # Generate documentation
 Run `doxygen` from the dev container terminal.
 Make sure you fix the warnings before creating a PR!
-Generated documentation is located in `output/docs` folder and auto published to the `gh-pages` branch when merged with `main`.
+Generated documentation is located in `output/docs` folder and auto-published to the `gh-pages` branch when merged with `main`.

 Once merged, they can be viewed [here](https://polprzewodnikowy.github.io/N64FlashcartMenu/)